juan-serrano-soria/tadashii-bunpou/README.md

 ## Setup
 You have to setup environment variables for the project to work.
-Add an `env.js` file inside of `/js` with the following content.
+Edit [env.js](https://github.com/juan-serrano-soria/tadashii-bunpou/blob/main/src/env.js) with the following content.
 ``` javascript
 const env = {
   "HUGGING_FACE_API_TOKEN": "...",